SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-1.md

 ---
 id: EXPECT-L0-1
-header: "System architecture is defined and documented"
+header: "The system architecture shall be defined and documented to..."
 text: |
   The system architecture shall be defined and documented to describe hardware and software components, including the Expansion Board, Raspberry Pi 5, Hailo AI Hat, DC motors, servo motor, and display interface.

 level: 1.1
 normative: true
 references: